KarpelesLab/squashfs/README.md

 Since then, golang added `io/fs` and fuse support was moved to a `fuse` tag, which means this module can be either used with go-fuse, or as a simple `io/fs`-compliant squashfs file reader.

+## Tags

+The following tags can be specified on build to enable/disable features:

+* `fuse` adds methods to the Inode object to interact with fuse
+* `xz` adds a dependency on xz to support xz compressed files
+* `zstd` adds a dependency on zstd to support zstd compressed files

 # Example use

 ```go